-Travel Insurance Basics
+Travel Insurance Explained

 But did you remember travel insurance?

 Most of us have grown up with the NHS and never turn our minds to the fact that doctors and hospitals incur a cost that must be paid for.
 Once you step out of the UK, you are subject to the health system of the new country and some of those have extensive costs.
-While a European Health Insurance Card (EHIC) gives you minimal cover across the EU, it is considerably less effective than insurance and should not be considered a substitute.
+While a European Health Insurance Card (EHIC) gives you minimal cover across the EU, it is considerably less effective than comprehensive travel insurance and should not be considered a substitute.

 In all cases, and especially if you are travelling with children, you should be sure to have travel insurance to cover medical needs alone – you cannot be sure something won’t happen while on holiday and in some countries, America for example, you can suddenly find yourself faced with a bill for tens of thousands of pounds!